sensorbee/docs/source/tutorial/machine_learning.rst

 This chapter describes how to use machine learning on SensorBee.

-In this tutorial, SensorBee retrieves tweets written in English from Twitter's public stream using sample API.
+In this tutorial, SensorBee retrieves tweets written in English from Twitter's public stream using the API.
 SensorBee adds two labels to each
 tweet: age and gender.
-Tweets are labeled (*classified*) by machine learning.
+Tweets are labeled ("classified") using machine learning.

-Following sections shows how to install dependencies, set them up, and apply machine learning to tweets using SensorBee.
+The following sections shows how to install dependencies, set them up, and apply machine learning to tweets using SensorBee.

 .. note::

-    Due to the way the Twitter client receives tweets from Twitter, the behavior of this tutorial demonstration doesn't seem very smooth.
-For example, it gets around 50 tweets in 100ms and stops for 900ms, then repeats the same behavior in every one second.
-So, it's easily misunderstood that SensorBee and its machine learning library are doing mini-batch processing, but they do not actually do it.
+    Due to the way the Twitter client receives tweets from Twitter, the behavior of this tutorial demonstration does not seem very smooth.
+For example, the client gets around 50 tweets in 100ms, then stops for 900ms, and repeats the same behavior every second.
+So, it is easy to get the misperception that SensorBee and its machine learning library are doing mini-batch processing, but they actually do not.

 Prerequisities
 ==============

 This tutorial requires following software to be installed:

-* Ruby 2.1.8 or later
+* Ruby 2.1.4 or later

     * https://www.ruby-lang.org/en/documentation/installation/